-Fatemeh’s three children live in Canada and US and this is why she moved to Canada in 2008.
+Fatemeh’s three children live in Canada and the US and this is and this is the reason she moved to Canada in 2008.
 Since then, she runs the shelter from abroad and by relying on the help of Vafa’s staff and volunteers in Iran.

-In January 2010, Fatemeh launched Friends of the Center for Animal Lovers as a NGO in Toronto.
+In March 2012, Fatemeh launched Friends of the Center for Animal Lovers as a NGO in Toronto.
 This organization works to support Vafa abroad and is also known as “Friends of Vafa in Canada”.
 Much of its work is fund-raising for Vafa.
-It organizes summer and winter markets, garage sales and friendly gatherings and it takes part in other social and cultural events in Toronto to introduce Vafa to other Iranians.
+It organizes summer and winter markets, garage sales, and friendly gatherings and it takes part in other social and cultural events in Toronto to introduce Vafa to other Iranians.
 It also helps to find adopters for Vafa’s dogs abroad and organizes the sending of dogs from Iran to Canada, finding temporary and permanent shelter for them.
-Friends of Vafa in Canada benefits from dozens of hard-working volunteers.
+Friends of Vafa in Canada benefit from dozens of hard-working volunteers.

 Fatemeh Motamedi has translated five books to Persian which have been published.